-- A more balanced distribution of instructional time over the semesters. - Completion of fall semester exams before dismissing for Christmas Break. - Allows HSISD to continue to offer staff development days at the end of each 9 weeks. - Students participating in Dual Enrollment opportunities will work with balanced semesters, which align with our local colleges. - An early start date permits more instructional days in advance of state assessments. - An early start date will enable HSISD to end the school year before college summer sessions begin.
-Therefore, students will be afforded opportunities to enroll in summer college sessions with finalized official transcripts and staff will be able to attend summer school classes as well if they so desired. - Allows additional time for remediation before summer state assessments - Allows additional time for summer camps and summer learning opportunities
+- An improved balanced instructional calendar because currently we have 75 days in the fall and 94 days in the spring for the 2016-17 school year.
+With the option starting school earlier, 5 days earlier for 2016-2017 school year, our instructional calendar would be 80 days in the fall and 89 days in the spring. - Allows HSISD to continue to offer staff development days at the end of each 6 weeks. - Students participating in Dual Enrollment opportunities will work with balanced semesters, which align with our local colleges. - An early start date permits students an additional week of instruction prior to state assessments. - An early start date will enable HSISD to end the school year before college summer sessions begin.
+Therefore, students will be afforded opportunities to enroll in summer college sessions with finalized official transcripts and staff will be able to attend summer school classes as well if they so desired.